 Your pension contribution limit depends on your income

 Recently, a tapered allowance has been introduced for high earners.
 It mainly affects people who earn over £150,000, and we’ve detailed the rates on our pension contribution page.

 Up to the pension contribution limit, you receive generous pension tax relief on your contributions.
 The amount you receive depends on your income tax bracket: you automatically get a 25% tax top up, but you can claim a further 25% or 31% through your tax return if you’re a higher or additional rate taxpayer.

 The pension contribution limit is per person rather than per pension, so if you have more than one pension, the total amount that you contribute across all pensions should not exceed the limit.
 You can carry forward any allowances that you may not have used during the three previous tax years, as this article on the GOV.UK website explains.

 What happens if you exceed the pension contribution limit

 If you exceed the limit, you’ll be eligible to pay tax on any amount over the contribution limit.
-This is called an ‘annual allowance charge’, and it will be will be added to the rest of your taxable income for the year when your tax liability is calculated.
+This is called an ‘annual allowance charge’, and it will be added to the rest of your taxable income for the year when your tax liability is calculated.